- Runs Per Test View: View all historical runs of a test in one place.

 Side-by-Side Run Comparison

-The comparison table highlights differences in:
+The comparison table highlights differences in:- Peak RPS (Requests Per Second)

 When comparing runs, focus on the trend lines rather than absolute numbers.
 A consistent pattern of improvement across multiple metrics is more meaningful than a single dramatic change in one area.